It’s late summer, which means it’s Maryland State Fair season.

 Where is it held?

 The Maryland State Fairgrounds are located in Timonium at 2200 York Road.
-Parking at the fairgrounds is $15 per vehicle and is first come, first served.
+Parking at the fairgrounds is $15 per vehicle and is first-come, first-served.
 Free parking is also available at the Kaiser Permanente parking garage on Greenspring Drive.

 Visitors can skip the parking hurdles by arriving via MTA light rail or bus.
 More details are available on the fair website.

-What does it cost?
+What do tickets cost?

 Just remember to budget for carnival rides, which are individually priced, as well as food and other souvenirs.
 Deal hunters can find an assortment of discounts tied to fair sponsors on the event website.